 You can record it via a webcam (see YouTube or Facebook how-to pages for guidance) or on a mobile phone (or any other digital video recorder, of course).
 Do make sure that the sound is good enough to make it easy to hear what you are saying (choose a quiet room to do it in).

-Once you have recorded your video, please upload it to YouTube.
-The following instructions will step you through how to do this.
+Once you have recorded your video, please upload it to YouTube and check that you’ve set it to the appropriate level of privacy to allow us to view it via a weblink.
+The following instructions will step you through how to do this:

 - Log in to YouTube (or create a new YouTube account; if you have a Gmail account you can use that to log in)